 - 15% allocated to retention

 Different channels are best suited to different stages.
 In the chart below you can see how social media and print ad spend don’t necessarily translate directly into leads.
 These channels are better suited to the branding and awareness campaigns, while email, SEO, and content marketing have a more direct effect on lead flow.
+It’s for this reason that the cost of SEO services and content marketing are frequently justified.

 In our example scenario, the breakdown for your $10,000 marketing budget might end up looking something like this: